 2. Governance and management of water-related disaster risks.

 Expedited timelines apply throughout the process to ensure delivery meets rapid response needs.
 It is expected that contracting and start-up of successful project is equally expedited.
 The research project leader and team members are required to treat the award(s) arising from the call with urgency.

 In this round, funding support will not exceed 400,000 SEK (~US$ 45,000) per research project to be completed within 6-12 months.
-For this round of call, not more than four grants will be awarded in 2021.
+For this round of call, not more than two grants will be awarded in 2022.